dvedensk/bayesian_unit_level_categorical/README.md

 This repository contains code associated with **"Bayesian Unit-level Modeling of Categorical Survey Data with a Longitudinal Design"** by **Vedensky, Parker, and Holan**.

+## Data availability
+We have made the large binary files necessary to run the code available on [SharePoint](https://1sfu-my.sharepoint.com/:f:/g/personal/dvedensk_sfu_ca/IgDnYtsE64YaRIhkjgq_W-lWAQit4L037FI_mt2TDjHSIGU?e=iSzO05).
+The `ordinal/` directory should be placed under `data`.
+The file `data/ordinal/HPS_empirical_pop_df_GAD2.RData` contains the processed HPS sample, which is used in the data analysis and as the empirical population that is subsampled in the simulation.
+The file `data/ordinal/empirical_samples_GAD2.RData` contains the subsamples for the simulation.

 ## Repository Structure

 ### `blur/`